Hurwitz-Ran spaces: Introduction

-One can think of the construction leading to $\Hur(\cX,\cY;\Q,G)$ as a relative version of the construction leading to $\Hur(\cX;\Q)$: in the classical theory of configuration spaces, points of $P$ disappear when they move inside the relative subspace $\cY$; in our setting they do not disappear, but are ``downgraded'' to points around which only a $G$-valued monodromy, instead of a $\Q$-valued monodromy, is defined.
+One can think of $\Hur(\cX,\cY;\Q,G)$ as a relative version of $\Hur(\cX;\Q)$.
+In the classical theory of configuration spaces, points of $P$ disappear when they move inside the relative subspace $\cY$; in our setting they do not disappear, but are ``downgraded'' to points around which only a $G$-valued monodromy, instead of a $\Q$-valued monodromy, is defined.
+The Hurwitz-Ran construction has the advantage of being natural not only in the PMQ-group pair $(\Q,G)$, but also in the nice couple $(\cX,\cY)$: for nice couples $(\cX,\cY)$ and $(\cX',\cY')$, and for suitable maps $\xi\colon\C\to\C$ sending $\cX\to\cX'$ and $\cY\to\cY'$, we are able to define a corresponding map $\xi_*\colon\Hur(\cX,\cY;\Q,G)\to\Hur(\cX',\cY';\Q,G)$; most notably, we can do this in certain cases in which $\xi$ is \emph{not injective}, in particular it is \emph{not a homeomorphism} of $\C$.